Consent to Adoption in Quebec: The 30-Day Rule and What It Means

 General consent: The biological parent agrees that their child may be adopted by any family selected through the DPJ's adoption bank.
 This is typically used when a parent voluntarily surrenders a child for placement in the public system.

-Private adoption in Quebec — where strangers adopt a child whose biological parents have voluntarily placed — is effectively not permitted.
-The only voluntary adoptions allowed with strangers are those mediated through the DPJ's general consent system.
+Private adoption in Quebec — where a prospective family personally known to the biological parent receives a direct adoption — is not permitted unless the relationship fits the Code civil's special-consent categories.
+Public adoption through the DPJ uses general consent and the adoption bank.
 This is a fundamental difference from American adoption law, where private agencies can facilitate voluntary placements of newborns with families the biological parents have never met.

 Once the 30-day period has passed without revocation, the adoption process moves forward:

-5. The Directeur de l'état civil issues a new birth certificate
+- The Directeur de l'état civil draws up a new act of birth

 Access to Original Records

-Since Bill 113 (2017) and Bill 2 (2024), biological parents who have signed consent to adoption no longer have an absolute right to anonymity.
-When the adopted child reaches 18, they have the right to access their original birth information, including the biological parent's name.
+Since Bill 113 (2017) and Bill 2 (2022, chapter 22), whose adoption-record provisions came into force on June 8, 2024, biological parents who have signed consent to adoption no longer have an absolute right to anonymity.
+When the adopted child reaches 18, they may access origin information under the applicable rules; the full adoption file remains confidential.

 A biological parent can register a contact veto — a request not to be contacted — but they can no longer register an identity veto to hide their identity entirely.
 This is a significant change from the pre-2017 regime, where a biological parent who signed consent could effectively seal their identity from the adoptee permanently.